Northern Peru

 Day 6: Moyobamba

 Just after breakfast we visit the Tahuishco Tower, in the city centre of Moyobamba.
-At this place, we could find Yellow-browed Tody-flycatcher, Lettered Aracari, Blue-headed Parrot, Pale-breasted Thrush, and more.
+Here, we could find Yellow-browed Tody-flycatcher, Lettered Aracari, Blue-headed Parrot, Pale-breasted Thrush, and more.

 Next, we move to the Morro de Calzada reserve, which has a lone mountain in the middle that rises above the valley.
-Many exceptional birds can be found at its base, Our targets here are birds like Fiery-capped Manakin, Painted Mankin, White-shouldered Tanager, Lafresnaye’s Piculet, and many more.
+Many exceptional birds can be found at its base.
+Our targets here are birds like Fiery-capped Manakin, Painted Mankin, White-shouldered Tanager and Lafresnaye’s Piculet.

 During the afternoon we will explore the rice fields of the Mayo valley, looking for birds like Pale-eyed Blackbird, Point-tailed Palmcreeper, Chestnut-bellied Seedfinch, Paint-billed Crake, and others.
 Overnight at Waqanki lodge.